 The Sea of Cortez got the nickname "nature's aquarium" from the famous underwater explorer Jacques Cousteau.
 This body of water separates the Baja California Peninsula from mainland Mexico.
 It certainly is a beautiful body of water with lots of sea life to explore.
 One of the special experiences you can have here is swimming and snorkeling with sea lions.
 There are a few locations in the Sea of Cortez where you can enjoy this activity, including Cabo Pulmo (which you can visit as a day trip from Los Cabos), and Isla Espiritu Santo, which is close to La Paz, farther north along the peninsula.Continue to 7 of 7 below.

 07 of 07

 Huatulco is a destination on the Pacific coast in the state of Oaxaca.
 It is made up of a string of lovely bays, several of which are pristine and completely undeveloped, making for excellent snorkeling.
-The easiest spot to snorkel at is La Entrega bay, where you can just swim along the rocky side of the bay to see lots of sea life, but you can also take a boat excursion out and explore some of the virgin beaches that are surrounded by Huatulco National Park.
-One good option is Cacaluta Bay, which has a long expanse of beautiful pristine beach, and is only accessible by boat.
+The easiest spot to snorkel is La Entrega, where you can just swim along the rocky side of the bay to see lots of sea life.
+You can also take a boat excursion out and explore some of the virgin beaches that are surrounded by Huatulco National Park.
+One good option is Cacaluta Bay, which has a long expanse of beautiful pristine beach and is only accessible by boat.